Skip to main content

 New technologies continue hitting the market at a rapid pace.
 For most businesses, their phone system hasn't lost its central role.
 Surveys regularly report that more than three-fourths of companies attach very high priority to their business phone system.

-But, what if your phone system is out of date and it’s time for an upgrade?
+But what if your phone system is outdated, and it’s time for an upgrade?
 How would you even know?
-We fear this day because we know there are common problems when switching your business phone system.
-It’s a task you’d probably instead put off, for now.
+We fear this day because we know there are typical problems when switching your business phone system.
+It’s a task you’d probably instead put off for now.
 Am I right?

 For one thing, there will be a disruption.

-“How will I know if this call is coming from the new system or the old system?” “
+“How will I know if this call is coming from the new or old systems?”

 What about downtime?”